EAVL: Explicitly Align Vision and Language for Referring Image Segmentation: Experiments

 \subsection{Comparison to State-of-the-Arts}

-In Table 1, we evaluate EAVL against the state-of-the-art referring image segmentation methods on the RefCOCO, RefCOCO+, and G-Ref datasets using the IoU metric.
-As the results shows, when taking ResNet-101 as visual backbone, our method outperforms all previous methods using the same backbone and is only worse than LAVT \cite{yang2022lavt} which uses a much stronger backbone Swin-Base \cite{liu2021swin}.
-Under the settings that utilizing ViT-Base as visual backbone, our proposed method outperforms other methods on RefCOCO+ and G-Ref datasets.
-On RefCOCO datasets, we get a comparable result with other methods.
-We also conduct additional experiments using ViT-Large.
-Compared with LAVT, our method achieves higher performance with absolute margins of 3.13\%$ \sim $4.17\% of RefCOCO, respectively.
-Similarly, our method attains noticeable improvements over the previous state of the art on RefCOCO+ with wide margins of 6.48\%$ \sim $10.14\%.
-On the G-Ref dataset, our method surpasses the second-best methods on the validation and test subsets from the UMD partition by absolute margins of 8.36\% and 8.62\%.
+In Table~\ref{tab:sota}, we evaluate EAVL against state-of-the-art referring image segmentation methods on the RefCOCO, RefCOCO+, and G-Ref datasets.
+Some of the previous models provide oIoU results, while others provide mIoU, and we use the same metric for comparison.
+Our proposed method outperforms other methods on all three datasets.
+When using oIoU as the metric, compared with the second-best RIS model, SADLR~\cite{yang2023semantics}, our method achieves higher performance with absolute margins of \textbf{1.31}, \textbf{1.25}, and \textbf{1.47} points on the validation, testA, and testB subsets of the RefCOCO dataset, respectively.
+Similarly, our method attains noticeable improvements over the previous state of the art on RefCOCO+ with large margins of \textbf{2.10}, \textbf{1.03}, and \textbf{2.56}.
+On the G-Ref dataset, our method surpasses the second-best methods on the validation and test subsets from the UMD partition by absolute margins of \textbf{0.57} and \textbf{0.92}.

-It is noteworthy that our model performs better on RefCOCO+ and G-Ref.
-We think the main reason is that our approach is to generate a series of queries that represent different emphases of the language expression.
-The sentences in RefCOCO are shorter and the descriptions are simpler.
-Therefore, these multiple queries should contain lots of redundant information, which makes our method less advantageous.
-The results also demonstrate our method can understand challenging language expressions from different aspects and effectively deal with harder datasets.
+Similarly, using mIoU as the metric, compared with the second-best RIS model, CRFormer~\cite{Yan_2024}, our method achieves higher performance with absolute margins of \textbf{1.82}, \textbf{1.14}, and \textbf{1.57} points on the validation, testA, and testB subsets of the RefCOCO dataset, respectively.
+Additionally, our method attains noticeable improvements over the previous state of the art on RefCOCO+ with large margins of \textbf{0.97}, \textbf{0.43}, and \textbf{1.92}.
+On the G-Ref dataset, our method surpasses the second-best methods on the validation and test subsets by absolute margins of \textbf{1.18} and \textbf{0.82}.